lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-25
+- for timeline generation, limit the number of days to 30.
+For graph, limit to how many fit in the graph, or change interval
 - Add "deadline has passed" warning in settings.
 - Stripe promotion codes work.
 - Improved the landing page a bit.
 Cleaner, pricing and sharing incentive.